 For years I volunteered for local animal rescues and shelters, babysat my friends’ pups, and longed for the day when I’d have a place where I could finally have a dog.
 So, when I purchased my first home in July of this year, it wasn’t a huge surprise to those close to me that it was one of the first things I did.
 Looking back, I probably rushed into it a little too quickly-not because I didn’t know how to care for a dog, but because I wasn’t exactly ready.
+Of course, I had read lots of articles on websites like pitbulltribe to prepare myself for his arrival, but I don’t think I was mentally ready for him.
 My house was lonely.
 I’d become accustomed to living alone in my old apartment, but this was a new place-a new place that was very old and had all of it’s own sounds.
 After a few weeks of staying up most of the night due to the anxiety of being in a new place all by myself, I just couldn’t take it anymore.
 So ready or not, I went down to my the Salt Lake County Animal shelter and I rescued Handsome Bub.

 Bub is not without his faults-in fact he has many of them and it’s going to be a long hard road for us to get through some of them.
 After spending these past few months with him, I’m certain of one thing, his previous owners beat him pretty regularly.
 The first time I raised my voice to him he cowered so low I thought he was trying to melt into the carpet-he was terrified.
 This boy also does not like strangers.
 He will quickly warm up to women, and he absolutely loves children, but he is petrified of men.
 He’ll sit and shake uncontrollably around them, and if they get too close, he will react aggressively.
 When I am in my most stress-filled moments of worry for his mental health and how we’re going to tackle this issue, I remember where he must have come from and how he felt at the shelter, and I am reassured by the fact that he needs me.
 He’s a million times better off, and infinitely happier, here with me.
 This dog loves me unconditionally, so it’s only fair I do the same.